Ranked #1 in Bengaluru by Outlook - Best Oncology Hospital

 If you have an HPV, but your Pap test is Unclear, then your physician may take a closer look at your cervix using colposcopy and may choose to remove the abnormal cells or lesion or may just monitor carefully.
 If both the Pap as well as HPV test show positive, then depending on the grade or severity of the lesion, the lesion may be biopsied and treated as appropriate.

 Your responsibility towards Cervical cancer prevention does not end with these three steps.
 It is important to also maintain a healthy lifestyle.
 Your conscious actions such as staying away from smoking, alcohol, consuming Fiber-rich balanced diet with fruits and vegetables, and moderate-intensity exercise on a daily basis can play a role in boosting your immunity and fighting off HPV.
-A concerted effort in spreading awareness as well as following the recommended guidelines for screening can help reduce the risk of Cervical Cancer and its burden among Indian women.
+A concerted effort in spreading awareness as well as following the recommended guidelines for cancer screening can help reduce the risk of Cervical Cancer and its burden among Indian women.